 - Converting an attic

 Most people are turning their thoughts to the indoors in the fall, but the weather is usually still good for a couple more months, which makes this an ideal time of year to have some work done on the outside of your home.
-You don’t want to start a big project, like an addition, that might not be finished before the snow flies, but you can have work done like:
+You don’t want to start a big project, like an addition that might not be finished before the snow falls, but you can have work done like:

 - Building a new deck